jaredhanson/passport-google-oauth2/README.md

     scope: [ 'profile' ],
     state: true
   },
-  function(accessToken, refreshToken, profile, cb) {
+  function verify(accessToken, refreshToken, profile, cb) {
     db.get('SELECT * FROM federated_credentials WHERE provider = ?
 AND subject = ?', [
       'https://accounts.google.com',
       profile.id
     ], function(err, cred) {
       if (err) { return cb(err); }

       if (!cred) {
         // The account at Google has not logged in to this app before.
 Create a
         // new user record and associate it with the Google account.